 User click-tracking tools like heat maps are incredibly useful for collecting data about your page visitors.
 These tools use different colors to represent all the clicks that are happening on your page.
 They help you identify areas that receive the most attention from the users.
 This information helps you to gauge which areas of your site are attractive to the end-user.

 Biggest Advantage???
 Heat maps are easy to use and aren’t time-consuming.

 A popular e-commerce store found out that many of their users reached the Shopping Cart, but they failed to check out.
-Everything up to this point was working good, and there was a seamless flow.
+Everything up to this point was working well, and there was a seamless flow.
 However, something was wrong at this point.
 A click test (heat map) revealed that people failed to click on the Checkout button because they were distracted by the “Promotion Button” that was positioned directly above the “Checkout” button.

-A revision of design improved check out rates by 21%.
+A revision of design improved check-out rates by 21%.